cvalentin8p/trafficintelligence/docs/README.md

     * (Python) [[Loading NGSIM Data using Python Libraries|Simple example of loading road user trajectories from the NGSIM dataset]]
     * (Python) [Tutorial to load and visualize some video tracking results](loading-trajectory-data-extracted-from-video-using-trafficintelligence-python-library.ipynb)
     * (Python) [Tutorial to detect a trajectory crossing a line or polygon](detecting-line-polygon-crossing.ipynb)
-    * (Python) [[Road User Classification|Various methods]] implemented for road user classification (work in progress)
+    * (Python) [Road User Classification](road-user-classification.md) implemented for road user classification
     * (Python) How to measure [[Tracking Performance|tracking performance]] (CLEAR MOT metrics)

 # Compiled Video Analysis Binary for Windows

 Linux is the preferred development platform.
 All Python code should work on all platforms where the required Python libraries are available.

-Very old: An old 32 bit Windows binary for the tracker used to exist on the https://bitbucket.org/Nicolas/trafficintelligence/downloads (using the https://bitbucket.org/Nicolas/trafficintelligence/downloads/win32-depends.zip), but has not been updated.
+Old 32 bit Windows binaries for the tracker can still be found on the Bitbucket Mercurial archive provided by the nice people of Octobus (https://bitbucket-archive.softwareheritage.org/new-static/b5/b54b11eb-b7e2-4791-911d-c2aa3ccb07c5/attachments/).
 Please volunteer to contribute Windows binaries for the tracker.

 # Contribution